Published Jun 16, 2024 · Updated Mar 08, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics pinpoints where communication fails and where it works.
-It tracks sentiment over time and by segment, drills from provider to school or programme, and compares like‑for‑like across discipline codes and demographics.
-You get concise, export‑ready insights for programme teams and academic boards, action lists focused on assessment clarity and operational rhythm, and evidence to demonstrate improvement for quality processes and external review.
+Student Voice Analytics shows where communication breaks down, where it improves and which groups are most affected.
+It tracks sentiment over time and by segment, drills from provider to school or programme, and compares like-for-like across discipline codes and demographics.
+You get concise, export-ready insight for programme teams and academic boards, plus action lists focused on assessment clarity, operational rhythm and support visibility.
+That gives you a practical starting point for fixing the communication issues students are already naming.

 Request a walkthrough